MicrosoftLearning/SC-400T00A-Microsoft-Information-Protection-Administrator/Instructions/Demos/DEMO_Lab1_Ex2_Sensitivity_Labels.md

 1. You should still be logged into Client 1 VM (LON-CL1) as the **lon-cl1\admin** account.

-1. In **Microsoft Edge**, navigate to **https://compliance.microsoft.com** and log into the Microsoft Purview portal as **Joni Sherman** JoniS@WWLxZZZZZZ.onmicrosoft.com (where ZZZZZZ is your unique tenant ID provided by your lab hosting provider).
-Joni's password should be provided by your lab hosting provider.
+1. In **Microsoft Edge**, navigate to **https://compliance.microsoft.com** and log into the Microsoft Purview portal as **MOD Admin** admin@WWLxZZZZZZ.onmicrosoft.com (where ZZZZZZ is your unique tenant ID provided by your lab hosting provider).
+Admin's password should be provided by your lab hosting provider.

 1. In the Microsoft Purview portal, on the left navigation pane, expand **Information protection** then select **Labels**.